Logo

 arrow

-Most scam losses are challenging to reclaim, but a few avenues may help.
-Preserve every document and message—screenshots, emails, chats, and statements.
-Strong evidence improves your position with banks, payment providers, or authorities.
+Most scam losses are difficult to reclaim, but there are sometimes avenues worth considering.
+Preserve every document and communication—screenshots, emails, chat logs, and account or transaction statements.
+Strong evidence can improve the quality of any complaint or claim to banks, payment providers, or authorities.

-• Request a chargeback through your bank or payment provider if services were not delivered as agreed.
+• Request a chargeback through your bank or payment provider if the service was not delivered as agreed.

-• Report the case to the relevant financial authority if the firm claims to be supervised.
+• Report the case to the relevant financial authority, especially if the firm claims to be supervised.

-Be extremely cautious about recovery schemes.
-Scammers often pose as “specialists” who promise quick payouts or access to liquidity in exchange for fees or personal data, then victimize you again.
+Be cautious about so-called recovery services.
+Scammers sometimes reappear as “specialists” offering fast outcomes in exchange for additional fees or personal data, potentially causing further losses.

-Stay skeptical, validate any claims, and study reliable guidance on identifying and avoiding investment scams before you act.
+Stay skeptical, verify any claims independently, and use credible guidance on how investment scams operate before taking action.

 Trader Safety Checklist: How to Spot a Scam Broker